jarmokivekas/tuamk-thesis/doc/overview.md

 ## The Universal Software Radio Peripheral

 The USRP is a platform that is designed for research applications
-\cite{needed}, and it is evident based on earlier research publications that is suitable for spectrum sensing applications \cite{angrisani16}.
+\cite{needed}, and it's evident based on earlier research publications that is suitable for spectrum sensing applications \cite{angrisani16}.

 The USRP has an FPGA that can be used for simple signal processing,